 Systems Approaches to Improve Patient Care by Supporting Clinician Well-Being

-On behalf of the National Academy of Medicine, an ad hoc committee under the auspices of the National Academies of Sciences, Engineering, and Medicine will examine the scientific evidence regarding the causes of clinician burnout
+An ad hoc committee under the auspices of the National Academies of Sciences, Engineering, and Medicine will examine the scientific evidence regarding the causes of clinician burnout

 as well as the consequences for both clinicians and patients, and interventions to support clinician well-being and resilience.
 The committee will examine components of the clinical training and work environment that can contribute